-It was founded in 1848 by Nicholas I, Czar of Russia, but people have navigated through Pielisjoki river for trade for many centuries.
+Joensuu, literally translated "the mouth of the river", is the capital of the region of North Karelia in Eastern Finland.
+Joensuu metropolitan area has a population of around 76,500 inhabitants and it is about 440 kilometers away from Helsinki.
+Joensuu was founded in 1848 by Nicholas I, Czar of Russia, but people have navigated through Pielisjoki river for trade for many centuries.
 This river has always been a central part of the city both for business and leisure purposes.
-Nowadays, the city is seen as a finnorussian business hub.
+Nowadays, the city is seen as a Finnorussian business hub.